This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Have your child rest as much as possible.

-- Give your child plenty of liquids so he does not get dehydrated.
+- Give your child plenty of liquids so he or she does not get dehydrated.
 Give your child liquids that are easy to swallow and will soothe his or her throat.

 Help prevent the spread of pharyngitis: